robomean/Sentiment-analysis/README.md

 # Sentiment-analysis
-При помощи парсинга соберем свой датасет под задачу заказчика, обучим на нем различные модели. Для демонстрации работы используем Flask. \
+Using parsing, we collect our dataset for the customer's task, then train various models.
+To demonstrate the work, we use Flask.\
-*This version uses [this dataset](https://github.com/sismetanin/rureviews), because the dataset collected by the parser is not large enough + unbalanced classes (UPD: problem solved in ParsingVseotzyvy.ipynb)*\
+*This version uses [this dataset](https://github.com/sismetanin/rureviews), because the dataset collected by the parser is not large enough + unbalanced classes (UPD: problem solved in Practice/ParsingVseotzyvy.ipynb)*\
 \
 <img src="https://user-images.githubusercontent.com/99911148/156812971-484ead92-9780-4c22-88ac-0de8113d39b5.png" alt="drawing" width="400"/>\
 \